 Indeck Niles will be a 1,000 megawatt combined-cycle power plant.
 On average, that amount of generation is enough to power 635,000 homes and businesses.

-Nearly $1 billion is being invested to develop this project which represents a significant investment in the City of Niles and the local area.
+Over $1 billion is being invested to develop this project which represents a significant investment in the City of Niles and the local area.
 The Indeck Niles Energy Center will:

 - Spur economic growth and development